bushstas/xstore/README.md

   // or the same but shorter
   and('DO_SOME_ON_CHANGE', data);
   // "and" calls doAction with own handler "user"

-}
+  // be carefull, "reset" calls Store.reset() which resets all states }

 // doAction('USER_LOAD')
 const load = ({then}, data) => {
-  // {dispatch, doAction, then, and, getState, state}
+  // {dispatch, doAction, then, and, getState, state, reset}
   axios.get('/api/load.php', data)
     .then(({data}) => {
       then('CHANGED', data);